 Our doctors’ needs are paramount to ID Medical which is why we have organised the following…

-- As you’re new to the UK, you may not be familiar with what grocery stores are available, how and when you can order – which is why we can arrange for someone to meet you on arrival to assist you with obtaining the items you require for the two-weeks.
+- As you’re new to the UK, you may not be familiar with what grocery stores are available, how and when you can order – which is why we can arrange for someone to take care of your food deliveries for the 10-day isolation period.
 This includes groceries, personal care products and home essentials to anything you may need.

 ID Medical and the rest of the UK is truly grateful for you choosing the NHS and so, rest assured we will do everything in our power to make this process as easy as possible.